AdamMescher/contact-manager-cli/README.md

 # contact-manager-cli
 Interactive command-line contact management system that allows users to create, read, and manage their contacts from the shell.
 * Node.js
+* Commander.js:
-* Commander.js: light-weight command-line library for Node.js
+  - Light-weight command-line library for Node.js
+* Inquirer.js:
-* Inquirer.js: collection of powerful interactive command-line interfaces.
+  - Collection of powerful interactive command-line interfaces.
 Used for gathering user input from the command-line.
+* MongoDB:
-* MongoDB: NoSQL document-oriented database.
+  - NoSQL document-oriented database

 This is my first forray into the Node.js Commander module and MongoDB.